Ballinasloe: Economy

 Fast-food restaurant Supermac's opened its first restaurant in Ballinasloe in 1978.
 As of 2019, the restaurant chain had grown to 116 locations, including three stores in the town.

 Ballinasloe traditionally had an agricultural economy, though the 1980s and 1990s saw a number of factories locate in the town.
 Local employers include Surmodics, a medical company with premises in the 39-acre Business & Technology Park.

 Another contributor to the local economy is the Enterprise Centre.
 Managed by the Ballinasloe Area Community Development (BACD), it is located on the outskirts of Ballinasloe along the Creagh Road.
 As of mid-2020, there were 26 enterprises based in the centre, with nine more regularly using the training, meeting and hot-desk facilities.
 In July 2021, Tánaiste and Minister for Enterprise, Trade and Employment Leo Varadkar visited the Enterprise Centre as part of a campaign to raise awareness of the advice available from the government about blended and remote work.
+In May 2024, the BACD celebrated its 25th anniversary and opened the town's Enterprise Hub on Society Street, providing office space, workspaces and a meeting room.

 The footwear and clothing company, Dubarry of Ireland, is headquartered in Creagh, Ballinasloe.
 In November 2004, Dubarry ceased its manufacturing facility in the town, however, its product development, marketing and distribution departments, remain in Ballinasloe.

 Businesses in the town centre include Gullane's Hotel, a three-star hotel and conference centre, which has served the area since 1943.
 The Shearwater Hotel, a four-star hotel, leisure centre and gym, is located at Marina Point.

 During 2020, the future of the Aptar factory in Ballinasloe was questioned, and several TDs called for a taskforce on the issue.
 In August 2020, Aptar confirmed it would cease operations at the facility, with the loss of 115 jobs, stating that industrial equipment would be transferred to other Aptar global sites by the end of 2020.

 In April 2020, an online community marketplace was launched which allowed shoppers to continue to buy locally and support the community, as shops closed during the COVID-19 pandemic.

+Irish discount store chain, Mr. Price, opened a store in the town in 2022.

 In June 2019, planning permission was granted for a five-screen Omniplex cinema to be built near the Tesco store in the town.
-Construction began on the single-storey cinema in March 2022.
-Irish discount store chain, Mr. Price, opened a store in the town in 2022.
+Construction began in March 2022, with the single-storey cinema opening in May 2023.